ManageEngine OpManager vs SCOM comparison

 ManageEngine OpManager vs. SCOM

-ManageEngine OpManager is ranked 15th in Network Monitoring Software with 22 reviews while SCOM is ranked 11th in Network Monitoring Software with 13 reviews.
+ManageEngine OpManager is ranked 15th in Network Monitoring Software with 44 reviews while SCOM is ranked 10th in Network Monitoring Software with 78 reviews.
 ManageEngine OpManager is rated 8.0, while SCOM is rated 7.8.
-The top reviewer of ManageEngine OpManager writes "Simple and easy to use, and has good probe server and reporting features".
-On the other hand, the top reviewer of SCOM writes "We can monitor all the VMs in our environment and access full insight reports for all the VMs, but the solution is not stable".
-ManageEngine OpManager is most compared with SolarWinds NPM, Zabbix, PRTG Network Monitor, Nagios XI and WhatsUp Gold, whereas SCOM is most compared with Zabbix, Dynatrace, Datadog, Nagios XI and AppDynamics.
+The top reviewer of ManageEngine OpManager writes "Helps us monitor all the infrastructure in our company but UI monitoring is not practical".
+On the other hand, the top reviewer of SCOM writes "Has a good reporting engine, but its monitoring of the cloud-based environment could be improved".
+ManageEngine OpManager is most compared with SolarWinds NPM, Zabbix, PRTG Network Monitor, Nagios XI and WhatsUp Gold, whereas SCOM is most compared with Dynatrace, Zabbix, Datadog, Nagios XI and LogicMonitor.
 See our ManageEngine OpManager vs. SCOM report.

 See our list of best Network Monitoring Software vendors.